-Let's continue with some more examples of ambiguity.
+Let’s take a look at some common examples of ambiguity.
 Hopefully, these will get the wheels turning so you can incorporate a little bit into your everyday speech and writing.
 Each of these general examples of ambiguity can carry double meanings:

-Marcy gave a bath to her daughter wearing a pink tutu.
+- Marcy got the bath ready for her daughter wearing a pink tutu.

 Was Marcy wearing the tutu?
 Or was her daughter?

 - Well, I’ve certainly never tasted chicken cooked that way before!

 - Call me a taxi, please.

 Is the speaker asking someone to hail them a taxi or to be called a taxi?

 Is someone trying to push the boundaries in a current situation or literally push an envelope across a desk?

 - I saw someone on the hill with a telescope.